 - The property declaration begins with the keyword @property;

-- UITextView * specifies the type of information the property can hold—in this case a reference to a UITextView object.
-Just as with variables, the asterisk indicates the property contains a reference to an object;
+- UITextView specifies the type of information the property can hold—in this case a reference to a UITextView object.

 - The name of the property is tvwReview.
 I like to name my outlet properties with a three-character prefix that indicates the type of object the property is associated with.
 I use tvw for text views, txt for text fields, img for image views, and so on.

 There is one other important concept to note about properties.
-Properties can be accessed from within methods declared in the same class as well as from methods in other classes.
-In object-oriented terminology, this means that properties are public;
+Properties can be accessed from within methods declared in the same class as well as from methods in other classes declared in the same project.

 - Let's close the Assistant Editor since we don't need it right now.
 To do this, click the left button in the Editor button group at the top of the Xcode window.